 - An enterprise does not want to calculate the costs and fees for each operator (or application) separately.

-The specific requirements are shown as follows:
+The specific requirements are shown in the following figure.

-Visit the RAM Learning Path for the knowledge you need to become a RAM expert!
+You can visit the RAM Learning Path for the knowledge you need to become a RAM expert!